MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/about-display-table-notifications.md

 - COM
 ms.assetid: 085151e9-4809-4d2b-ae4d-e318355e1f5a
 description: "Last modified: March 09, 2015"
 ---

-# About Display Table Notifications
+# About display table notifications

 **Applies to**: Outlook

 Notifications on a display table are sent by the service provider responsible for creating the display table to MAPI.
 MAPI registers for these notifications by calling a display table's [IMAPITable::Advise](imapitable-advise.md) method and specifying the table modified event.

 As with all table notifications, display table notifications include a [TABLE_NOTIFICATION](table_notification.md) structure.
 Only the **ulTableEvent** and the **propIndex** members of this structure are significant; the other members are ignored.
-The **ulTableEvent** member is set to TABLE_ROW_MODIFIED and the **propIndex** member is set to the value of the **PR_CONTROL_ID** ( [PidTagControlId](pidtagcontrolid-canonical-property.md)) column in the corresponding row.
+The **ulTableEvent** member is set to TABLE_ROW_MODIFIED and the **propIndex** member is set to the value of the **PR_CONTROL_ID** ([PidTagControlId](pidtagcontrolid-canonical-property.md)) column in the corresponding row.
 MAPI responds to the notification by calling the [IMAPIProp::GetProps](imapiprop-getprops.md) method for the property displayed in the control and by displaying the new value.

 Display table notifications can be used by a service provider to coordinate changes to related controls on the dialog box.
-For example, if the property interface implementation needs to refresh one or more fields on the dialog box — perhaps in response to another control that has set the DT_SET_IMMEDIATE flag in its **PR_CONTROL_FLAGS** ( [PidTagControlFlags](pidtagcontrolflags-canonical-property.md)) property — it can generate a display table notification.
+For example, if the property interface implementation needs to refresh one or more fields on the dialog box — perhaps in response to another control that has set the DT_SET_IMMEDIATE flag in its **PR_CONTROL_FLAGS** ([PidTagControlFlags](pidtagcontrolflags-canonical-property.md)) property — it can generate a display table notification.
 A display table notification can alert the property interface implementation that the value of one or more controls needs to be reread due to a change being made or an external event occurring.

 A service provider can issue display table notifications by: